 Different art forms have a way of overlapping.
-For example, singers dance, and dancers act, writers play musical instruments, and visual artists delve in the performing arts.
-None of the combinations we just gave you are set in stone and each art form can pass over to another artist who may have found themselves excelling at another.
+For example, singers dance, dancers act, writers play musical instruments, and visual artists delve in the performing arts.
+None of the combinations we just gave you are set in stone, and an artist who excels at one discipline might find themselves dedicating themselves to an entirely different one.
 What we are trying to say is that in the world of art there are no rules.
 That said, a crossover we don’t feel we see enough of is ballet in the movies.
-Sure, every now and then a ballet movie reaches critical acclaim but being the ballet buffs that we are, we would sure like to see Hollywood put out more movies that focus on the classical art of ballet dancing.
+Sure, now and then a ballet movie reaches critical acclaim, but being the ballet buffs that we are, we would sure like to see Hollywood put out more movies that focus on the classical art of ballet dancing.

 Of course, this inspired us to create yet another list.
-This time we’ve compiled an inventory of movies that feature ballet.
+These are our favorite movies about a dance form we love, ballet.

 1. Center Stage (2000)

-This teen movie centering around the art of ballet this film introduces us to twelve young dancer auditioning for a coveted spot with the American Ballet Academy.
-The best dancer, Cooper is rivals with the school’s director and choreographer Jonathan.
-This feud is based on the fact that Jonathan stole Kathleen, another dancer, from Cooper.
-Maureen who is impeccable struggles with an eating disorder.
+This teen movie revolving around the art of ballet introduces us to twelve young dancers auditioning for a coveted spot in the American Ballet Academy.
+Like most teen movies, Center Stage is filled with drama and conflict.
+The best dancer of the twelve, Cooper, is rivals with the academy’s director and choreographer Jonathan.
+This feud started when Cooper’s longtime girlfriend Kathleen left him to marry Jonathan.
+Maureen who is Jonathan’s best student secretly struggles with a debilitating eating disorder.
 Jody is driven but has bad feet that get in the way of her dreams of stardom.
 The movie follows the ballet dancers through love and tough decisions.
-Maureen leave the ballet and settles for a quieter life at a University, Jody is offered a spot in the American Ballet Company, while Cooper starts his own dance company with the backing of a wealthy female humanitarian of the arts.
+Spoiler alert: this movie has a bittersweet ending.
+Maureen leaves the ballet and settles for a quieter life at a University, Jody is offered a spot in the American Ballet Company, while Cooper starts his own dance company with the backing of a wealthy female humanitarian of the arts.
 Jonathan is jealous because he planned on asking the same woman for a donation.

 2. First Position (2011)

-Unlike the first movie about ballet to be put on our list, First Position, is a documentary and not a work of fiction.
-The film makers take us on a journey through the world of children’s ballet to follow six young dancers as the get ready to compete in the Youth America Grand Prix.
-This is a yearly contest where dancers between the ages of nine and nineteen do their best to earn a position in an influential ballet school or company.
+Unlike the first movie about ballet on our list, First Position is a documentary and not a work of fiction.
+The film makers take us on a journey through the world of high-level children’s ballet to follow six young dancers as they train rigorously to compete in the Youth America Grand Prix.
+This is a yearly contest where dancers between the ages of nine and nineteen vie to earn a position in a famous ballet school or company.
 We watch as these six children, all hailing from diverse backgrounds, train to be the best.
-The films name First Position is from a standard position of the feet during ballet dancing.
+The film’s name First Position is from a standard position of the feet during ballet dancing.

 3. Black Swan (2010)

-One of the most famous movies about ballet in the last few years Black Swan has received critical acclaim.
+One of the most famous movies about ballet in recent years, Black Swan has received critical acclaim.
 Natalie Portman plays a ballerina who dances for the New York City Ballet.
 Like most dancers, Nina, Portman’s character, lives for the dance and not much else.
-She lives with a pushy mother who also was once a ballerina.
-When the new season approaches Nina becomes the director’s choice to play the lead in Swan Lake, yet he meets a new dancer to the company Lily, who is played by Mila Kunis.
+She lives with an overbearing mother who was once a ballerina herself.
+When the new season approaches Nina becomes the director’s choice to play the lead in Swan Lake, but he meets a new dancer to the company Lily, played by Mila Kunis, who soon becomes competition for the role.
 Leroy, the ballet company director is impressed with Lily and her abilities to create the Black Swan side of the main character in Swan Lake.
-Here is born a rivalry and a friendship that allows Nina to investigate the darker side of herself.
+Thus a rivalry and friendship is born that allows Nina to investigate the darker side of herself.